Forward selection and post-selection inference in factorial designs: Post-selection inference under inconsistent selection

 Let $N\rightarrow \infty$.
 We have

-where $v^{2}_{\textsc{ru}} = \underline{\bsf}^{\star\top} V_\hY \underline{\bsf}^\star$.
-Further assume $\|\underline{\bsf}^\star\|_\infty = O(Q^{-1})$.
+where $v^{2}_{\textsc{ru}} = \underline{ f}^{\star\top} V_\hY \underline{ f}^\star$.
+Further assume $\|\underline{ f}^\star\|_\infty = O(Q^{-1})$.
 The variance estimator $\hv_{\textsc{ru}}^2$ is conservative in the sense that:

-where $v_{\textsc{ru},\mathrm{lim}}^2 = \underline{\bsf}^{\star\top} D_\hY \underline{\bsf}^\star$ is the limiting value of $\hv_{\textsc{ru}}^2$. \end{theorem}
+where $v_{\textsc{ru},\mathrm{lim}}^2 = \underline{ f}^{\star\top} D_\hY \underline{ f}^\star$ is the limiting value of $\hv_{\textsc{ru}}^2$. \end{theorem}

-Now we add some discussion on Theorem \ref{thm:strategy-I}.
-The orthogonality condition presented in \eqref{eqn:orthogonality} restricts the weighting vector $\bsf$ to be orthogonal to the higher-order contrasts.
-Intuitively, because the higher-order interactions are excluded from the model, making inference on a weighted combination of those excluded interactions is infeasible.
-One set of weighting vectors satisfying \eqref{eqn:orthogonality} is the contrast vectors of nonzero canonical lower-order interactions, given by $\bsf = G(,\cup_{d=1}^{d^\star}\bbM^\star_d)$.
+Now we add some discussion on a key condition \eqref{eqn:orthogonality} in Theorem \ref{thm:strategy-I}.
+The orthogonality condition in \eqref{eqn:orthogonality} restricts the weighting vector $ f$ to be orthogonal to the higher-order contrasts.
+Intuitively, because the higher-order interactions are excluded from the model, making inferences on a weighted combination of those excluded interactions is infeasible.
+One set of weighting vectors satisfying \eqref{eqn:orthogonality} is the contrast vectors of nonzero canonical lower-order interactions, given by $ f = g_\cK$ for some $\cK\in \cup_{d=1}^{d^\star}\bbM^\star_d$.
 In large $K$ settings, the lower-order interactions can also grow polynomially fast in $K$ and add difficulty for interpretation.
-As an example, when $K = 10$, for the first two levels of factorial effects without screening, there are a total of more than $50$ estimates.
-It can still greatly benefit the analysis and interpretation to filter out the insignificant ones and obtain a parsimonious, structured working model.
+As an example, when $K = 10$, for the first two levels of factorial effects without selection, there are a total of more than $50$ estimates.
+It can still greatly benefit the analysis and interpretation to filter out the insignificant ones and obtain a parsimonious working model.

+Without the condition in \eqref{eqn:orthogonality}, Strategy \ref{str:exclude-all} could lead to biased estimates when nonzero higher-order interactions are excluded.
+An inconsistent model $\bbM_{\text{im}}$ would miss a set of true effects $\bbM_{\text{miss}} = \bbM^\star\backslash\bbM_{\text{im}}$ and lead to the bias:

+From \eqref{eqn:bias}, the bias is determined by two parts.
+The first part is the size of the missing nonzero effects, given by $\tau(\bbM_{\text{miss}})$.
+If the excluded effects are large, then the bias will be large.
+The second part depends on $f^\top G(\cdot, \bbM_{\text{miss}})$.
+If the linear coefficient vector $f$ is closer to the span of the excluded contrasts $G(\cdot, \bbM_{\text{miss}})$, the bias will also be larger.